mitander/rohcstar/README.md

 *   **State Machine Integrity:** Generating sequences to explore and validate ROHC state transitions and context synchronization logic rigorously.
 *   **Security:** Uncovering memory safety issues, panics, and other potential vulnerabilities.
 *   **Conformance Testing:** (Future) Assisting in validating against known ROHC traces and expected behaviors described in RFCs.

+## Design

+For an in-depth understanding of Rohcstar's architecture, components, and roadmap, please refer to the [DESIGN_DOCUMENT.md](docs/DESIGN_DOCUMENT.md).

 ## License